-John Geller: One of the nice benefits that we get, which is never captured in anybody's EBITDA multiple, is ILG has made significant investments in their inventory pipeline and have, I believe its 700, 800 of completed units.
-Obviously, down in Cabo, their Anahi (phon) project, so that's great for us because that's a lot of good inventory we don't need to go out.
-I think over time, Patrick, I think we would look to do a very similar model, like we do today, which is we're looking to add new flags, add new sales distributions and time the spending of our inventory to replace what we're selling off the shelf each year and so that strategy long term.
-In the near term, we're going to have the opportunity because of a lot of great locations they've built.
-To look at near term opportunities our inventory spend, so obviously we'll be updating you on that as our plans get a little bit clearer and we determine what we're doing.
+One of the nice benefits that we get which is never captured in anybody's EBITDA multiple is ILG has made significant investments in their inventory pipeline and have - I believe it's 700, 800 of completed units, they have obviously down in [indiscernible] (00:30:16) project.
+So, that's great for us because that's a lot of good inventory.
+We don't need to go out.
+I think over time, Patrick, we would look to do a very similar model like we do today, which is we're looking to add new flags, add new sales distributions and time the spending of our inventory to replace what we're selling off the shelf each year.
+And so, that strategy long term - in the near term, we're going to have the opportunity because of a lot of great locations they've built to look at near-term opportunities on our inventory spend.
+So obviously, we'll be updating you on that, as our plans get a little bit clearer and we determine what we're doing.